-Kennedy Space Center, FL, June 19, 2017 – The National Health Information Sharing and Analysis Center, (NH-ISAC), a member-owned non-profit that is the health and public health (HPH) sector’s trusted community for sharing cyber and physical security information, supports the recently published Principles for Fair and Accurate Security Ratings.
+Kennedy Space Center, FL, June 19, 2017 – The Health Information Sharing and Analysis Center, (H-ISAC), a member-owned non-profit that is the health and public health (HPH) sector’s trusted community for sharing cyber and physical security information, supports the recently published Principles for Fair and Accurate Security Ratings.

 Today the Chamber of Commerce and over 40 organizations published six general principles that will promote fairness in reporting and enhance the value of security ratings across all industries.
 The six principles are: Transparency; Dispute, Correction and Appeal; Accuracy and Validation; Model Governance; Independence and Confidentiality.